 - Certificates in Indiana Report (February 2017)

-A closer look at Indiana’s progress on closing the minority achievement gap by 2025
+An annual companion piece to the Commission’s annual College Readiness and College Completion reports, the College Equity report provides a closer look at Indiana’s progress on closing the minority achievement gap by 2025.

 - Return on Investment